How to Create a Compliant Supplement Product for Amazon

 Complete guide to manufacturing supplements for Amazon FBA including compliance and launch strategy.

-Our content is created by Peakfinity Labs' team of formulation chemists, manufacturing specialists, and regulatory experts with a combined 100+ years of experience in supplement and cosmetic manufacturing.
-Since 1978, we've helped thousands of eCommerce brands bring their products to market successfully.
+Written by the Peakfinity Labs R&D Team — 46+ years of supplement formulation expertise.
+Our team of formulation chemists, manufacturing specialists, and regulatory experts has helped thousands of eCommerce brands bring their products to market successfully since 1980.